shevaun/shevaun.github.io/_drafts/2013-04-25-upgrading-postgresql-from-9-1-to-9-2-on-mac-osx-using-homebrew.markdown

 layout: post
 title: Upgrading PostgreSQL from 9.1 to 9.2 on Mac OSX (using Homebrew)
 enki_id: 19
-categories: postgresql, homebrew, mac osx
+tags: postgresql, homebrew, mac osx
 ---
-h2.
-Steps to upgrade PostgreSQL from 9.1 to 9.2 on Mac OSX using Homebrew
+### Steps to upgrade PostgreSQL from 9.1 to 9.2 on Mac OSX using Homebrew

 *Note: If you aren't on version 9.1.2, change step 6 to be your version.*